Slimefun/Slimefun4/README.md

 </p>

 ## Wiki
-Slimefun has a (detailed and well-maintained - *cough*) Wiki for new Users, maybe also consider expanding the wiki to help grow our community and help out new users of this plugin. https://github.com/TheBusyBiscuit/Slimefun4/wiki
+Slimefun has a (detailed and well-maintained - *cough*) Wiki for new players, maybe also consider expanding the wiki to help grow our community and help out new users of this plugin. https://github.com/TheBusyBiscuit/Slimefun4/wiki